rayeesvenkulam/product-list/README.md

 - created products are listed in this table.
 - we can serch this products using keywords like ('Repsol XTE' , 'Repsol XTE SN-50').

-- also create authetication for this web app,and add additional features.
+- also trying to create authetication for this web app in next step, and add additional features.